 The affairs of the American Board of Endodontics (the “Board” or “ABE”) shall be managed by a Board of Directors (“BOD”).
 The number of Directors shall be from a minimum of nine to a maximum of twelve.
 Candidates for election as Directors of the ABE shall be elected by the ABE Board of Directors.
 The name(s) of the nominee(s) shall be forwarded to the American Association of Endodontists.
 Each Director shall serve a term of three years and will be eligible to be re-elected to a second three-year term.
 Directors shall continue in office until their successors shall be qualified and confirmed by the AAE General Assembly.
 No Director may serve for more than two consecutive three-year terms, except when the Director has been appointed to complete one year or less of an unfilled term.

-Section 3.
-Vacancies: In the event of a vacancy occurring upon the Board, the President, with the approval of the Directors, shall appoint a successor from among the Diplomates of the Board to fill the unexpired portion of the term of the vacated position.
-If the Diplomate selected is a past Director who has previously served two full terms, then that past Director may serve up to a maximum of one year to allow the election of a new Director at the AAE Annual Session.
+In the event of an unanticipated BOD member vacancy, the President, with the approval of the Directors, shall appoint a successor from among Diplomates of the Board to fill the unexpired portion of the term of the vacated position.
+If the Diplomate selected is a past Director who has previously served two full terms, then that past Director may serve up to a maximum of one year to allow for election of a replacement prior to the AAE Annual Session.

 The BOD shall have general power to manage the affairs and property of the American Board of Endodontics, and shall have the authority to adopt rules and regulations governing the organization, operation, and Candidate certification procedure of the Board subject to the requirements of the National Commission on Recognition of Dental Specialties and Certifying Boards as they are determined for a recognized certifying board in dentistry.
 The Board shall have the power to issue, revoke, or temporarily suspend certification in the specialty area of endodontics.
 No part of the net earnings or capital of the Board shall inure to the benefit of any individual.